aimclub/Web-BAMT/README.md

 More examples can be found [here](https://github.com/ITMO-NSS-team/BAMT/tree/master/tutorials).

-# Web service
+# Web demo

-However, if you just want to evaluate the possibilities of working with different parameters of Bayesian network learning algorithms, then you can use the library [web interface](http://bamt.aim.club/), which allows you to work with downloaded tools and has analytics tools.
-At the moment, the site is only accessible from the ITMO University network.
-A video demonstrating the web service can be found [here](https://youtu.be/2w6dRHlzVzs)
+However, if you just want to evaluate the possibilities of working with different parameters of Bayesian network learning algorithms, then you can use the  [web demo](http://bamt.aim.club/), which allows you to work with existing examples and has analytics tools.
+This functionality was made due to the limited computing capabilities of the server.

+If you want to use the web demo for your projects, then you can run the web service locally on your server and make some changes to the code.
+Detailed instructions are here.
+You can also find rules for formatting input files there.

+At the moment, the web demo is only accessible from the ITMO University network.
+A video demonstrating the web service can be found [here](https://youtu.be/2w6dRHlzVzs).

 # Documentation
-More information about BAMT and Web-BAMT can be found [here](https://github.com/ITMO-NSS-team/Web-BAMT/wiki)
+More information about BAMT and Web-BAMT can be found [here](https://github.com/ITMO-NSS-team/Web-BAMT/wiki).

 # Citation